younata/personal_knowledge/src/flying/left_turning_tendencies.md

 # Left Turning Tendencies

-Single-engine airplanes in particular are succeptible to left-turning-tendencies, especially at low airspeeds.
+Single-engine airplanes in particular are susceptible to left-turning-tendencies, especially at low airspeeds.
 You're typically taught 4 of these:

 1. Torque (Newton's 3rd law from the engine)
 2. P-Factor (Gravity)